 Overall Pros: Spacious and well-built cabin, capable handling for a fairly large sedan, capable engines and transmissions, abundant high-tech standard features, excellent audio system, high crash test ratings.

 Overall Cons: Some front-wheel-drive handling limitations, some competitors are more luxurious, lack of low-end torque in some situations.

 Acura TSX: This is Acura's least expensive sedan and makes an excellent choice due to its high level of standard features, high quality interiors and fairly athletic driving dynamics (particularly in V6 models).
 Again, the reliability factor is excellent and this four-cylinder sport sedan represents a lot of value for the dollar.

-The current TSX generation, its second, made its debut for the 2009 model year and has carried over to the current model.
-This newest version added a sportier V6 model (3.5-liter, 280 horsepower and 254-lb-ft of torque) to go along with a four-cylinder (2.4-liter, 201 horsepower and 172 lb-ft) choice.
+It's second and final generation, made its debut for the 2009 model year and was carried through 2014.
+This last version added a sportier V6 model (3.5-liter, 280 horsepower and 254-lb-ft of torque) to go along with a four-cylinder (2.4-liter, 201 horsepower and 172 lb-ft) choice.
 Typical standard features include leather upholstery, power heated front seats, a sunroof, 17-inch alloy wheels, dual-zone automatic climate control, xenon headlights, stability control, Bluetooth and a 7-speaker CD stereo system with satellite radio and iPod integration.

 The first-generation TSX was produced for the 2004 through 2008 model years.
 Although only available as a four-cylinder (2.4-liter, 200-hp and 166 lb-ft), this was actually a sportier version praised for its lively power (although sometimes needing to be revved hard) and nimble handling.
 Standard features were much the same as the newer generation.